mmuratarat/mmuratarat.github.io/_posts/2019-02-10-some-basic-activation-functions.md

 Similarly, implementing Parametric ReLU in TensorFlow is trivial, just specify the activation function when building each layer using `tf.keras.layers.PReLU`.

 NOTE: The ideas behind the LReLU and PReLU are similar.
-However, Leaky ReLUs have $\alpha$ as a hyperparameter and Parametric ReLUs have 𝛼 as a parameter.
+However, Leaky ReLUs have $\alpha$ as a hyperparameter and Parametric ReLUs have $\alpha$ as a parameter.

 #### Exponential Linear (ELU, SELU)
 Similar to leaky ReLU, ELU has a small slope for negative values.
 Instead of a straight line, it uses a log curve.
 ELU outperformed all the ReLU variants in the original paper's experiments: training time was reduced and the neural network performed better on the test set.
 ELU is given by: